Lagrangian intersections and a conjecture of Arnol'd: Introduction

-Even this version of the conjecture is generally open, though it has been settled in certain special cases, see for instance, by Hofer~\cite{Ho} for the zero section of a cotangent bundle $T^*L$, see also Laudenbach and Sikorav~\cite{LS}, by Floer~\cite{Fl2} and Hofer~\cite{Ho1} under the condition that $\pi_2(M,L)=0$ or $\omega(\pi_2(M,L))=0$, by Liu~\cite{Liu} under the condition that the Hofer norm of a Hamiltonian diffeomorphism $\|\varphi\|_{Hofer}$ is striclty less than the minimal area of a non-constant $J$-holomorphic disk on $L$ or a non-constant $J$-holomorphic sphere in $M$ (this condition was first used in the work of Chekanov~\cite{Ch1,Ch2}), etc.
+Even though this degenerate version of homological Arnol'd conjecture is generally open, it has been settled in certain special cases.
+Hofer~\cite{Ho} proved it for the zero section of a cotangent bundle $T^*L$, see also~\cite{LS} by Laudenbach and Sikorav.
+Under the assumption that $\pi_2(M,L)=0$ or $\omega(\pi_2(M,L))=0$, Floer~\cite{Fl2} and Hofer~\cite{Ho1} proved it.
+Liu~\cite{Liu} proved it under the condition that the Hofer norm of a Hamiltonian diffeomorphism $\|\varphi\|_{Hofer}$ is strictly less than the minimal area of a non-constant $J$-holomorphic disk on $L$ or a non-constant $J$-holomorphic sphere in $M$ (this condition was first used in the work of Chekanov~\cite{Ch1,Ch2}).

-\begin{conj} Assume that $L$ is a compact nondisplaceable monotone Lagrangian submanifold of a tame symplectic manifold $M$.
-For any $\varphi\in \ham_c(M,\omega)$, the number of intersection points of $\varphi(L)$ with $L$ is greater than or equal to the $\F$-cuplength of $L$. \end{conj}
+\begin{conj}[{Degenerate homological Arnol'd conjecture (cf.~\cite[Chapter~11]{MS0})}] Let $(M,\omega)$ be a closed symplectic manifold.
+Then for any Hamiltonian diffeomorphism $\varphi$ of $M$, the number of the fixed points of $\varphi$ is at least the $\F$-cup-length of $M$. \end{conj}